truthanytime/Dev_connector/README.md

 The interceptor, well... intercepts any response and checks the response from our api for a `401` status in the response.
 ie. the token has now expired and is no longer valid, or no valid token was sent.
 If such a status exists then we log out the user and clear the profile from redux state.

-**You can see the implementation of the interceptor and axios instance in [utils/api.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/utils/api.js)**

-Creating an instance of axios also cleans up our action creators in [actions/auth.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/actions/auth.js), [actions/profile.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/actions/profile.js) and [actions/post.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/actions/post.js)

-Note that implementing this change also requires that you use the updated code in [utils/setAuthToken.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/utils/setAuthToken.js)
-Which also in turn depends on [utils/api.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/utils/api.js)
-I would also recommending updating to use a [ redux subscription ](https://github.com/bradtraversy/devconnector_2.0#redux-subscription-to-manage-local-storage-) to mange setting of the auth token in headers and local storage.

 ## Remove Moment 🗑️